scenarioo/scenarioo/docs/tutorial/Configuration.md

 Most of the features that are configurable in Scenarioo can be configured directly through the Configuration pages inside the Scenarioo webapplication.
 Just use the link "Manage" in the upper right corner.

+Most settings are on tab "General Settings" in the "Manage" area.

-The following sections describe more advanced configuration options that can only be configured through the viewer's `config.xml` file and can not be configured yet through the Scenarioo configuration pages directly.
+There are some advanced configuration options for some advanced features that can only be configured through the viewer's `config.xml` file and can not be configured yet through the Scenarioo configuration pages directly.

-All the listed configuration possibilities are optional and you only need to follow these instructions if you want to use these additional features.

-## Full Text Search

-For enabling full text search inside your Scenarioo documentation you have to setup an Elasticsearch engine, as described in [Full Text Search Setup Instructions](../features/full-text-search/setup.md)

-## Diff Viewer Comparisons

-If you want to enable diff comparisons between two versions of your generated documentation builds (e.g. to see what changed in the last automated build run compared to another build run, including also screenshot comparisons) you have to follow the [DiffViewer Setup Instructions](../features/diff-viewer/setup.md)
+This page briefly explains how you can use that `config.xml` file to configure more advanced options.

+## How to change `config.xml`

+1. Locate the `config.xml` file: it is in your scenarioo documentation data folder that you configured.
+If you do not find it there: It means either that you use an older version of scenarioo or that you never saved the configuration before.
+Go to the Scenarioo configuraiton web page and choose to save the settings once --> this will save the configuration to the file.

+2. Edit the file - See next section about an example - and save your changes.

+3. Restart scenarioo such that the changes are being loaded.

 ## Branch Selection List Ordering